-Holy Trinity is open again for Sunday 10am and Wednesday 10am services!
+Holy Trinity is open again for Sunday’s 8am said Eucharist (first Sunday of the month) 10am Sung Eucharist and Wednesday 10am said Eucharist services!

 Welcome to Holy Trinity Leverstock Green.
 We are a vibrant and warm church at the heart of village life; a church that is open to the whole community, and works in partnership with other village organisations to serve their needs; a church with prayer and worship as the bedrock, where individuals at all stages are encouraged to grow in their faith.